passionguan/DESUU/README.md

 How to compile and run the program
 ---------------------------------------------------------------------------
 Makefile has been provided for compiling the program on linux (and unix-like) systems.
-Edit the "CLASSDIR", "INCDIRS" and "X11_INCLUDE" base on your own path.
+Edit the "CLASSDIR", "INCDIRS" and "BOOST" base on your own path.

 CLASSDIR: The path you store the DESUU tool.
 For instance, if you store the tool in /home/passionguan/Downloads/DESUU , then edit CLASSDIR = /home/passionguan/Downloads/DESUU